OfficeDev/VBA-content/CONTRIBUTING.md

 ### What happens with my contributions?

-Once you have submitted your changes, our team will be notified immediately and will respond to your change request.
+When you submit your changes, our team will be notified immediately and will respond to your change request.
 You will receive notifications about your change request from GitHub; you may also be notified by someone from our team if we need more information.
 If your pull request is approved, we'll update the documentation on GitHub and on MSDN.
+We might make edits to your submission for style or clarity.

 ### Who approves pull requests?